Bronsa/CinC/doc/analyzer.md

 * `:this` the analyzed expression of the this parameter

-The this paramater is not part of the method parameters
+The this parameter is not part of the method parameters